-DUMBO (Down Under the Manhattan Bridge Overpass) is a not-so-accurate acronym for a small but more sprawling neighborhood that nudges toward the Brooklyn Bridge and offers time-capsule industrial architecture (most of it renovated to a shine), a new park, and much street art.
+DUMBO (Down Under the Manhattan Bridge Overpass) is a not-so-accurate acronym for a small neighborhood that nudges toward the Brooklyn Bridge and offers time-capsule industrial architecture (most of it renovated to a shine), a new park, new shopping, and street art.

 The views are spectacular, including Lower Manhattan and the Brooklyn Bridge.
 No wonder so many people stage their wedding photos here.
 No wonder so many films and TV shows are shot here.
 (No wonder some of the locals get annoyed.)